 For those who find themselves still undecided, and seeking some justification for the time and effort involved in trying to be informed and active voters, the following very short and incomplete summary of some serious, real-world reasons may hopefully be of help:

-If none of these seem to work, how about “our childrens’ and grandchildrens’ future!”
-That is, the wellbeing of future generations of Americans, already saddled with an outrageous and rapidly growing $18 Trillion National Debt.
+If none of the above seem to work, how about “our childrens’ and grandchildrens’ future!”
+That is, the well being of future generations of Americans, already saddled with an outrageous and rapidly growing $20 Trillion National Debt and $107 Trillion of Unfunded Liabilities.
 The result of many years of greed, corruption, and otherwise irresponsible government, and left unchecked by “we the people.”
 Left unattended by too many eligible voters that have been politically uninformed, unengaged, and otherwise inattentive to our nation’s affairs!
 For much too long.

 Regardless of our country’s imperfections, our first and one of its kind Constitutional Republic remains the envy of the world.
 Our “informed” and “responsible” votes are of critical importance to our nation, to our families, to us as individuals, and to our descendants.